Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Bamboo toothbrushes: yes

-The British Dental Association recommends changing your toothbrush every three months.
+The NHS recommends changing your toothbrush, or electric toothbrush head, every three months, or sooner if the bristles are frayed.
 That’s a lot of plastic across a population.
-Bamboo handles with nylon bristles are the practical swap.
+Bamboo handles with nylon bristles are the practical swap — browse the Oral Care edit for options.
 The bristles still go in general waste, but the handle composts.
 Fully compostable bristles exist but don’t clean as well, which is a trade-off worth knowing about.

 Refillable skincare: prioritise this over format swaps